Southclaws/modern-webdev/README.md

         └── Pictures/
 ```

-And then you typed `mkdir Projects` then your directory tree would expand:
+And then you typed `mkdir MyNewCoolDirectory` then your directory tree would
+expand:

 ```bash
 /c/